-The purpose of this meeting is to understand the current ICS context and further develop our shared agenda across local government and NHS in the South East.
-We hope this will be the first of a series of such meetings.
+The purpose of the meeting was to understand the current ICS context and further develop our shared agenda across local government and NHS in the South East.

-This is a genuine opportunity for all tiers of local government to get alongside NHS colleagues in our region to think through some of our challenges and develop our thinking and solutions.
-It will also give us an opportunity to think about whether we want to meet on an infrequent but regular basis across health and care and the region.
+The meeting was a genuine opportunity for all tiers of local government to get alongside NHS colleagues in the region to think through some of our challenges and develop our thinking and solutions.
+It also provided an opportunity to think about whether leaders want to meet on an infrequent but regular basis across health and care and the region.

 Further guidance has been published to support effective partnership working within ICSs.